NopalDapa/ctf-writeup/osint/guessr 3/README.md

-# I Forgot Something
+# guessr 3
-> Abis capture network website gweh, tentunya gada yang aneh lah ya?
+> can you find out where this is before gta 6 released?

-Author: Rev
+Author: nblirwn, takanami

 ## About the Challenge
-This challenge gives a chall.pcap
+This challenge gives a

 ## How to Solve?